Pathé: Jérôme Seydoux

 In 1990 Chargeurs, a French conglomerate led by Jérôme Seydoux, took control of the company.
 As a result of the deregulation of the French telecommunications market, in June 1999 Pathé merged with Vivendi, with the exchange ratio for the merger fixed at three Vivendi shares for every two Pathé shares.
 The Wall Street Journal estimated the value of the deal at US$2.59 billion.
 Following the completion of the merger, Vivendi retained Pathé's interests in British Sky Broadcasting and CanalSatellite, a French broadcasting corporation, but then sold all remaining assets to Jérôme Seydoux's family-owned corporation, Fornier SA, which changed its name to Pathé.

+In 2008, Pathé released the film Bienvenue Chez Les Ch'tis, with over 20 million admissions in France, it is still today the biggest box office success in France, ahead of all American productions and other French movie, except Titanic (1997).

+In 2024, Pathé is the largest cinema chain in France, with 78 theaters and a 20% market share, as well as the country's leading French producer and distributor in terms of box office admissions, notably boosted by the big success of its French blockbuster The Count of Monte Cristo, the movie having had 9 million admissions in France theaters and generated 100 million dollars worldwide.

+The group's headquarters are located in Paris, currently in the Pathé Palace, which is also one of the group's cinemas.

 Assets

 A list of current and former assets of Pathé.